amsam0/voicechat-discord/readme.md

 First, ensure that you have [Simple Voice Chat](https://modrinth.com/mod/simple-voice-chat) installed and correctly configured.
 Please refer to
 [the Simple Voice Chat wiki](https://modrepo.de/minecraft/voicechat/wiki) for more info.

-Then, you'll want to [download](https://modrinth.com/mod/simple-voice-chat-discord/versions) the latest version of Simple Voice Chat Discord that is compatible with your Minecraft version.
+Then, you'll want to [download](https://modrinth.com/mod/simple-voice-chat-discord-bridge/versions) the latest version of Simple Voice Chat Discord Bridge that is compatible with your Minecraft version.

 ### Setting up a bot

-Before you do this, make sure to run your server once with Simple Voice Chat and Simple Voice Chat Discord installed to generate Simple Voice Chat Discord's configuration file.
+Before you do this, make sure to run your server once with Simple Voice Chat and Simple Voice Chat Discord Bridge installed to generate Simple Voice Chat Discord Bridge's configuration file.

 <sub>This guide is based off of and uses images from [DiscordSRV's Basic Setup guide](https://docs.discordsrv.com/installation/basic-setup/#setting-up-the-bot).</sub>